microsoft/pxt-adafruit/olddocs/js/lessons/on-shake/challenges.md

 # flipping bird challenges

-These challenges will allow you to create and display a flipping image of a bird when the micro:bit is shaken. #docs
+These challenges will allow you to create and display a flipping image of a bird when the @boardname@ is shaken. #docs

 ### Challenge 0